 After dinner walk back towards OXXO and up the road towards the main bar area of La Candelaria.
 Here you will find many bars and places to spend the evening partying.
 Be sure to drink some local beer and Chichi!

-Do you have longer in Bogotá?
-Take a read of my other guides here:
+Do you have more time?
+Take a read of my other Bogotá guides: